plausiblelabs/plrelational/README.markdown

 # PLRelational

 PLRelational is a data storage, processing, and presentation framework based on relational algebra.
-PLRelational is written in Swift and available for macOS and iOS.
+It is written in Swift and is available for macOS and iOS.

-# License
+## License

-PLRelational is released under a XXX license.
+PLRelational is released under an MIT license.
 See the LICENSE file for the full license.

-# Quick Start
+## Quick Start

 The repository contains `PLRelational.xcodeproj` which will build out of the box.
 You can manually build the frameworks and add them to your project, or you can add the PLRelational project as a dependency.